Wedding FAQ – your guide to choosing your Wedding Photographer

 Do you provide all the hi res digital photos?

-Absolutely – the presented photos are yours to keep without the watermark.
+Absolutely – the edited photos are yours to keep without the watermark.

 Do I received unedited raw photos?